How is Indianapolis Doing?

 Gas Prices

-Gas prices have slightly increased, with the current average price about 0.02 cents more when compared to this time last month.
-Prices are also about 0.22 cents higher than a year ago.
+Gas prices have slightly decreased, with the current average price about 0.18 cents less when compared to this time last month.
+Prices are also about 0.18 cents lesser than a year ago

 Equifax Subprime Credit Population for Marion County, IN